enbzldn/PieceOfCake/docs/recipe_add.md

 - **Quantity**: A numeric value (e.g., "0.5", "100").
 - **Unit**: Optional unit of measurement (e.g., "g", "cup", "tbsp").

+Ingredients are added one by one, but after saving the recipe, they will be sorted in alphabetical order.

 ## Instructions

 Each instruction step includes: